 There's the saying, "Always a bridesmaid, never a bride."
 Well, for me, playing with my Cabbage Patch Kid as a child, I was always the babysitter and never the mom.
 But I didn't designate myself as the babysitter in preparation for the teenage job market.
-That inclination was at the root of one decision I made when I was 13 years old: I don't want nor am I ever having kids.
+That inclination was at the root of one decision I made when I was 13 years old: I don't want to have kids.

 That was four years ago, and while this gasp-inducing moment still makes me laugh, their interrogation and dismissive attitude negatively impacted my night and my mental health.

 I've come to understand that my family's innocuous questions are rooted in cultural tendencies, but it still leaves me with feelings of inadequacy. "[Some] people get to go to family parties and just eat and drink.
-Women go and get this question [about procreating] almost immediately," says Rosemary Magaña, a licensed clinical counselor.
+Women go and get this question [about procreating] almost immediately," Rosemary Magaña, a licensed clinical counselor, tells Refinery29 Somos.
 "These messages can affect our self-concept and can trigger other thoughts — like, 'I'm not good enough,' 'I'm not doing what I'm supposed to be doing,' or 'Why don't I want to have kids?
 Maybe there's something wrong with me.'"

-Speaking from personal experience and more than ten years working with Latinx communities, Magaña was clear: There's nothing wrong with decisions like mine.
+Speaking from personal experience and more than 10 years working with Latine communities, Magaña was clear: There's nothing wrong with decisions like mine.
 What's wrong are the cultural expectations that push us to live by a checklist, the same expectations that rescind our belonging if we don't meet them.

 Emotional implications also lie in questions like "When are you going to have kids?"
-"It implies that somebody wants kids," says Gloria Osborne, a cognitive behavioral therapist, and licensed clinical social worker.
+"It implies that somebody wants kids," Gloria Osborne, a cognitive behavioral therapist and licensed clinical social worker, tells Somos.
 "You're asking them when they want to have kids as opposed to asking, 'Well, have you thought about having kids?'
 It's a very different question.
 When you ask a question like 'when,' it causes somebody to call what they're doing into question."
 It's also important to remember that questions about having children can create an uncomfortable situation or have psychological effects on those who might be struggling with infertility.

 "You can just answer 'no sé' and move on.
 You can completely change the subject and turn it back around on them," advises Magaña.
 "If you have the energy, you can say, 'You know, I'd rather not answer that question.
 It's not something I'm comfortable talking about.'"